Best Exercises to Lose Weight

 The best type of exercises to lose weight

-If you need to learn more about the kinds of physical activities available, you'll find a link to the Weight Loss Programs page awaiting you at the bottom of this page.
+If you need to learn more about the kinds of physical activities available, you'll find links to three good pages to get you started, awaiting you further down this page.

 2. Mild Fitness Training

 Since brisk walking is the most popular kind of mild fitness training, we cover it in detail, and provide you with two free walking plans.
 Further down this page, you'll find the page link to 'Walking for Weight Loss.'